Kid Maker How-To: Safely Using Recycled Materials

 Electronics that plug in -- like printers, clock radios, and computers -- are also generally safe, but their components may need higher voltage to function.
 The components may not work powered by a simple battery pack.

 Devices that plug in may also have capacitors which store energy like a battery, and may still carry a dangerous charge when the device is unplugged.
 Avoid devices with large capacitors (a large capacitor looks like a cylindrical battery), or you can safely discharge them.
-Here's a guide to safely discharging a capacitor.

 Do not use old televisions and computer monitors that do not have a flat panel.
 These CRT televisions and monitors store a dangerously high voltage charge even when disconnected, and the delicate glass can shatter and be dangerous.